 Then nothing much happened.
 No lawyers pounced.
 But the reports of Paragard IUD complications continued to flow to healthcare providers which invariably leads to more lawyers getting more phone calls.

-In May 2020, a woman filed suit in Illinois federal court.
-She underwent a Paragard IUD removal after having had it inserted a decade earlier.
+This case involved a woman who underwent a Paragard IUD removal after having had it inserted a decade earlier.
 The physician followed Teva’s instructions.

 Upon removal, however, the IUD was missing a piece.
 The woman then underwent an unsuccessful hysteroscopic removal one month later.
 After two months, she underwent a successful removal.